 Posts by Austen Shipley — Page 68

-The clock may have struck midnight at Denny Chimes, but it didn’t strike midnight for the Crimson Tide.
-The Alabama baseball team continued its post-season past the midnight hour Sunday, beating Boston College 8-0 in the Tuscaloosa Regional NCAA tournament.
-The win, coming after a lengthy rain delay, propels Alabama (43-19) to its first Super […]
+The clock may have struck midnight at Denny Chimes, but it didn't strike midnight for the Crimson Tide.
+The Alabama baseball team continued its post-season run beating Boston College in a late night game that stretched well past midnight due to to a lengthy rain delay.
+The dominant win will send Alabama to its first Super Regionals since 2010.

 Study: Entrepreneurship growing in Alabama

-The Yellowhammer State’s economy has grown and expanded rapidly over the last few years.
-And, according to a new study, a large portion of that growth is coming from small businesses – the backbone of the economy.
-The study, conducted through a partnership between the University of Alabama’s Center for Business and GoDaddy, showed that […]
+The Yellowhammer State's economy has grown and expanded rapidly over the last few years.
+According to a new study, a large portion of that growth is coming from an unlikely source, small businesses.

 “Public corruption has a ripple effect, and we must root out the problem to rebuild trust in our communities.”
-Those were the words Friday of Alabama Attorney General Steve Marshall in announcing the felony convictions of former Tuscaloosa County License Commissioner Lynne Campbell Robbins.
-Robbins pled guilty in Tuscaloosa County Circuit Court to using her […]
+Those were the words of Alabama Attorney General Steve Marshall announcing the felony convictions of former Tuscaloosa County License Commissioner, Lynne Campbell Robbins.

-Sen. Katie Britt joined with Sen. Elizabeth Warren to introduce bipartisan legislation Friday allowing federal regulators to regain compensation from bank executives who played a role in their organizations’ failure.
-The Failed Bank Executives Clawback Act is a response to the collapses of the Sillicon Valley Bank (SVB) and the Signature Bank.
-Specifically, it would […]
+Senator Katie Britt, helped to introduce bipartisan legislation Friday that would allow federal regulators to regain compensation from bank executives who played a role in their organizations failure.

 Innovate Alabama begins tax credit program